matthewcpaul/mcp/_work/invision-motion-inspector.md

 ## Opportunity
 {:class="content-padding"}
 Working with the Inspect team, we were challenged with creating a tool that allowed developers to collaborate with designers on these animated prototypes; developers needed to inspect each and every motion detail so they could bring it to life in code.
+This was the beginning of <a class="c-work__case-study-invision" href="https://support.invisionapp.com/hc/en-us/articles/360025833331-Can-I-inspect-motion-transitions-in-Studio-prototypes">Inspect Motion</a>.
+Create a Studio prototype, and give it a try =)
 {:class="content-padding"}

 Studio was built as an electron app and shipped as a desktop experience, so there wasn’t much of complimentary web experience; just a presentation mode and the ability to leave comments.
 At the time, I was working as the Design DRI across three squads responsible for Craft & Web Protototyping, the web Studio Document Viewer, and Inspect for both Sketch and Studio.
 It was nice to be able to touch such a breadth of the product surface area in my first few months.